steveblue/angular2-rollup/README.md

 - pipe
 - service

-EXAMPLE: `ngr --generate service --name todo-list --dir path/to/folder`
+EXAMPLE: `ngr generate service --name todo-list --dir path/to/folder`

 You can configure prefixes for Classes, Component and Directive selector in `build.config.js`.
 Omit the properties from the config to operate without prefixes.
 Defaults are included that follow the Angular Styleguide.